nomicness/a-whole-new-world/laws.md

 **319.** VOTING INCENTIVE: All players who vote on rule-change proposal shall roll 2d6+1 and receive a number of points equal to the value of the roll if and only if the proposal reaches a quorum.

 **320.** No point values may be manipulated outside of the rules.

+**321.** Declarations of War made before this law was inacted are null and void.
+All open declarations should be closed.